StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 To uninstall the StackState AWS Agent, click the *Uninstall* button from the StackState UI **StackPacks** &gt; **Integrations**  &gt; **AWS** screen.
 This will remove all AWS specific configuration in StackState.

 Once the AWS StackPack has been uninstalled, you will need to manually uninstall the StackState AWS Agent from the AWS account being monitored.
-To execute the manual uninstall folow these steps:
+To execute the manual uninstall follow these steps:

 1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.